Best Foods to Eat for Gut Health

 Eat less: Artificial sweeteners, red meat, processed foods and alcohol.

 Sauerkraut is made from cabbage and salt.
 During the fermentation process, microorganisms eat the sugar present in cabbage and produce carbon dioxide and acids.
-The probiotics created during fermentation assist with digestion and add good bugs to your gut.
+The probiotics created during fermentation assist with digestion and add good bacteria to your gut.

 Enjoy sauerkraut on a hot dog, substitute it for pickles on a sandwich or burger, add it to potato salad, or put it on a cheese plate and serve your friends something good for their guts.